 2 Listen to my cry for help, my King and my God, for to you I pray.

-3 In the morning, O LORD, you hear my voice; in the morning I lay my requests before you
+3 In the morning, O LORD, you hear my voice; in the morning I lay my requests before you and wait in expectation.

 4 You are not a God who takes pleasure in evil; with you the wicked cannot dwell...